jrpresta/website/README.md

-# Bird-Identifying Website
+# Movie Review Website

-The purpose of this project is to put together a website, in which an individual can upload an image of a bird and be given a reasonably accurate estimate of the bird's species.
+The purpose of this project is to put together a website, in which an individual can upload a review of a movie and be returned a prediction for the sentiment of that review (positive or negative).
+A nice further feature would be to display exactly which words in the review the model is using to make this prediction.

-The bird dataset comes from http://www.vision.caltech.edu/visipedia/CUB-200.html.